torvalds/linux/Documentation/staging/magic-number.rst

 					Theodore Ts'o
 					31 Mar 94

-  The magic table is current to Linux 2.1.55.
+  The magic table is current to GNU/Linux 2.1.55.

 					Michael Chastain
 					<mailto:mec@shout.net>
 					22 Sep 1997

-  Now it should be up to date with Linux 2.1.112.
+  Now it should be up to date with GNU/Linux 2.1.112.
 Because we are in feature freeze time it is very unlikely that something will change before 2.2.x.
 The entries are sorted by number field.